marcmajcher/stemprov-11ty/src/about/cv.md

 ## INVITED TALKS

-2024		Participatory Approaches for Teaching Science Communication, Network for Public Communication of Science and Technology, Virtual.
-2024		Science + Art Collaborations: Engaging Communities in the Gulf, Gulf of Mexico Conference, Tampa, FL
+2024		Participatory Approaches for Teaching Science Communication, Network for Public Communication of Science and Technology, Virtual 2024		A 3-D View of the SciArt Landscape, Science Talk, Portland, OR 2024		Science + Art Collaborations: Engaging Communities in the Gulf, Gulf of Mexico Conference, Tampa, FL
 2023		ENFOLD: Science-Art Symposium, Burroughs Wellcome Fund, Durham,